 Fresh water takes up just a little over 2% of the world’s water, and only 1% is accessible drinking water.
 Water conservation not only reduces the energy and resources needed for its purification and transport, but also decreases pollution of natural water systems.
 There are many ways to use water more responsibly.
 Purchase only water-efficient appliances and install a grey water system.
 Front-loading laundry washers use up to 40% less water than top-loading models.
 Captured rainwater can be used for watering, and in combination with drip-irrigation, the amount of wasted water is even smaller.

 According to an article published in Time in December 2013, ‘There may be no other single human activity that has a bigger impact on the planet than the raising of livestock.’
 What we put on our table makes a big impact on the environment.
 By filling half of your plate with vegetables and fruits, you help reduce freshwater withdrawal as well as deforestation necessary for raising livestock.
-Some popular species of fish are at risk of being overfished, so feel invited to try some new seafood.
-By exploring farmer’s markets you can find fresh locally-grown produce, but also get the chance to meet people who produce your food.
+Some popular species of fish are at risk of being overfished.
+So feel invited to try some new seafood.
+By exploring farmer’s markets you can find fresh locally-grown produce.
+Also you can get the chance to meet people who produce your food.

 Shift to solar energy